scverse/ecosystem-packages/README.md

 - **How it is built** — `deep learning`, `foundation model`, `large language models`, `probabilistic modeling`, `optimal transport`, `GPU acceleration`, `pipeline`
 - **Project shape** — `data structures`, `interoperability`, `file formats`, `documentation`

-If none of the existing terms fit your package, add one to the enum in your pull request and say why.
+If none of the existing terms fit your package, add one to the enum in your pull request.
-That is a deliberate speed bump: it keeps the vocabulary small enough to be useful, while letting it grow when the science does.

 `language` is the language you write in when using the package.
-It is assumed to be `Python` when omitted, so only set it if that is wrong.
+It is assumed to be `Python` when omitted.

 ## What are the requirements for an ecosystem package?